 Okay, so what you are looking for then is small business owners who are disappointed with the performance (various criteria) of their website.
 And, you are also looking for small business owners who are stressed at the complexity of getting their own website up.
 These emotions, stressed and disappointed are far more likely to drive a change – a decision to buy – especially when you provide a pathway from those feelings.

 Likewise when I talk with sales managers about the performance of their team, it is only the frustrated ones that are interested in my ideas and suggestions.
 The complacent or satisfied sales manager has very little desire to change.

 We all realise the value of a positive customer experience.
-If our service, culture or processes irritate the customer, then we know the customer will look for alternatives that won’t irritate them.
-But if we asked them why they left we would hear logical reasons – “I had to wait too long” – “your process was too confusing” – but it was the emotion of irritation that triggered the reason to leave.
+If our service, culture or processes irritate the customer, then we know the customer will look for alternatives.
+B ut if we asked them why they left we would hear logical reasons.
+Such as, “I had to wait too long” or “your process was too confusing”.
+But it was the emotion of irritation that triggered the reason to leave.
 Which is why we need to design and implement customer experiences that produce emotions that lead to advocacy.

-Using personas..?
 The one thing you need to add is the emotion that triggers the interest or attention from your ideal customer.
-Once, you know the emotion you are looking for it will be easy to recognise…you can even develop questions that prompts the customer to share their emotions.
+Once, you know the emotion you are looking for it will be easy to recognise.
+You can even develop questions that prompts the customer to share their emotions.

-Not using personas..?
-This article at Andrew Reise can be useful to get started, or this Hubspot post also has a link for templates.
+This article at Andrew Reise can be useful to get started..Or this Hubspot post also has a link for templates.
 But remember to add in the emotions your customers will be experiencing to make the about a real person.